WIRED (USA) Interview

 Before you tie 'em, you have to lace 'em – and you can choose from among 43,200 perfectly legitimate ways to do it.
 A smart stringing strategy can actually improve your game, sportswise and otherwise, so Wired turned to Professor Shoelace (aka Ian Fieggen, an Australian programmer with a lace permutation fetish) for a rundown of the ins and outs.
 Here are four techniques to help your kicks kick ass.

-[Diagram of four different lacing methods]
+[Image of four different lacing methods – see gallery above]

 1) Runner's stitch Are your dogs yapping after a jog?
 This method alleviates pressure points inside the sneaker to give your pups some breathing room.
 Start with a horizontal lace across the bottom eyelets.
 Go straight up and emerge from the second set, cross over to the third, and go up to the fourth.
 Repeat.